New Content Marketing Optimization Platform [PODCAST]

 I spoke with INK CTO Alex de Ridder about starting the SEO process off strategically with topic clusters and keyword maps, and that episode is available as well.

-If you want to try it, simply download the Desktop app from their site, and if you don’t want to stray too far from the WordPress environment, there’s a plugin you can use in conjunction with the app (the plugin by itself has limited functionalities for the time being).
+If you want to try it, download the Desktop app from their site, and if you don’t want to stray too far from the WordPress environment, there’s a plugin you can use in conjunction with the app (the plugin by itself has limited functionalities for the time being).